 If the below information does not answer your question, try our article about editing company details—there you'll find information about updating your company name, entity type signatory, account numbers, and more.

 Note: We will default your account to a semiweekly deposit schedule and 941 form filing.
 If you would like to change these settings, you may do so by clicking the Company section and selecting Company details after your account has been set up.

 IRS deposit schedules

-We'll default to depositing on the faster semi-weekly schedule in order to prevent late tax payments, penalties, and tax delinquency notices.
+We'll default to depositing on the faster semi-weekly schedule to prevent late tax payments, penalties, and tax delinquency notices.

 IRS filing form (941 or 944)